jpmorganchase/jupyter-fs/README.md

 ```

-And in the UI, you will see your contents manager available:
+And in the UI, you will see your contents managers available:
 ![](https://raw.githubusercontent.com/timkpaine/multicontentsmanager/master/docs/example.gif)